contao/docs-archive/manual/en/01-Installation.md

 core modules and content elements.

 Since version 3.2.11, the sample web-page is no longer included in the download package.
 Depending on the version used, the new [*Contao Official Demo*][12] or the old [*Music Academy*][13] can be installed as an extension.
-Information on compatibility is availabale in the extension repository.
+Information on compatibility is available in the extension repository.

 **How to install the demo:**

 1. Create a new Contao installation with admin account
 2. Log in as admin to the back end
-3. Install matching extension [using the extension repository][14]
+3. Install the matching extension [using the extension repository][14]
 4. Log out of the back end
 5. Open the install tool again